-Through published and circulated statements, the College notifies employees that compliance with this Act is a condition of employment and unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance is prohibited in the workplace and action will be taken against employees for violation of such provision.
-The College also certifies that it will continue to make a good faith effort to continue to maintain a drug-free workplace.
+Through published and circulated statements, and the AOD program, the College notifies employees and students that compliance with these Acts is required and unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance is prohibited on the institution's premises and action will be taken against employees and students for violation of such provisions.
+The College also certifies that it will continue to make a good faith effort to continue to maintain a drug and alcohol-free enviornment.